 Now, based on Marco Polo's encounter with the Tablet, he states that the Chinese only commissioned to the "Spiritual God" for health of mind and body.
 I's shown that this applies to the everliving energy as "Chi", "Prana", and "Vril" leading to the Yogic perspective of understanding oneself and the Spirit that exist in all life.
-Now, based on the animal sacrifices that the Chinese would do, would be done towards the God of fire of the Aryans (as they state the "Physical God").
+Now, based on the animal sacrifices that the Chinese would do, is shown to be done towards the God of fire of the Aryans.
 It states in the Bible that the God of fire would lead the people into the lands that has been prepared for them.

 Now, based from the Wiki states this on "Temple of Heaven": "The Temple of Heaven (Chinese: 天坛; pinyin: Tiāntán) is an imperial complex of religious buildings situated in the southeastern part of central Beijing.
 The complex was visited by the Emperors of the Ming and Qing dynasties for annual ceremonies of prayer to Heaven for a good harvest.
 The Temple of Heaven was inscribed as a World Heritage site in 1998 and was described as "a masterpiece of architecture and landscape design which simply and graphically illustrates a cosmogony of great importance for the evolution of one of the world's great civilizations..." as the "symbolic layout and design of the Temple of Heaven had a profound influence on architecture and planning in the Far East over many centuries."